Lalitshaktawat/biostudio-installation-documents/custom-environment-for-analyses-in-BioStudio/BioStudio-custom-env.md

 <img alt="BioStudio-env" src="./pic/im.png" class="lazy" width="100%">

 ## Export environment to YAML file

-We can export environment to **YAML file**  and you can download it on your local
+We can export the environment to a **YAML file** that can be downloaded to your local.

-:one: Select the environment which you would like to export from dropdown list.
+:one: Select the environment that you would like to export from dropdown list.
-:two: Click on Export Button.
+:two: Click on **Export** Button.
-:three: Once it finished, it will automatically download yaml file to your local machine.
+:three: Once it is finished, it will automatically download **YAML** file to your local machine.
 In case not downloaded, click on **Download YAML** link.

 <br><img alt="BioStudio-env" src="./pic/ceed.png" class="lazy" width="100%"><br>